 Another interesting fact: seven Frank Lloyd Wright masterworks were built in Buffalo.

 I toured the magnificent Darwin Martin House, a unique residential complex of six buildings, built by Wright in 1903 and considered by leading Wright scholars as one of his finest achievements of the Prairie period.
 It’s undergoing a stunning and meticulous renovation and is really a must-see.

-And finally, opening next year will be the massive Hotel Henry.
-A National Historic Landmark and former “insane asylum” designed by architect Henry Hobson Richardson with grounds designed by Frederick Law Olmstead (of Central Park fame), the 140-year old complex is being turned into an urban resort and conference center.
+And finally, re-opening soon will be the massive hotel formerly known as Hotel Henry.
+A National Historic Landmark and former “insane asylum” designed by architect Henry Hobson Richardson with grounds designed by Frederick Law Olmstead (of Central Park fame), the 140-year old complex was turned into an urban resort and conference center.